adventuretron/adventuretron-adventure/challenges/3-verify-text/description_en.md

 The `verifyText` module creates the input form and helps with the validation of the text.

 The `i18n` module is the localization object for this challenge.
-Note that it is requiring the local `i18n.js` file.
+Note that it is requiring the local `i18n.js` file in the same directory.

 ## The setup